 We are doing what we can to keep our clients safe and support their mental health and wellbeing during this critical period.
 Our practice is open and continuing to provide psychological treatment either via:

 - Phone sessions, or

-- Live online sessions (via secure Zoom video conferencing).
+- Live online video sessions (via secure Zoom video conferencing).

 Research provides strong support for online therapy for depression, anxiety and stress (and other difficulties too) and our team are set up and ready to deliver effective therapy via Zoom or phone for adults, adolescents, children and couples.

 Live Online Video Sessions

 We’re providing video sessions through Zoom, a video conferencing program with high security and privacy standards.
 Zoom is used in health sectors across the world with great reviews as well as in education and business generally.

 If you arrange a zoom session with one of our psychologists, you don’t need to download anything.
 You’ll be emailed a link that you click on when it is time for your appointment, and you’ll go to a ‘waiting room’ until your psychologist is ready to let you in to their virtual office.
 Understandably some of our face-to-face clients were apprehensive about trying zoom sessions, however their feedback has been really positive.